Jason-Whitmore/rl_aao/README.md

 This suggests that the AAO algorithm is 57.4% more learning efficient on the Gridworld-10x10-1r-v0 environment under similar conditions.

+## Conclusion

+Based on the results of these 3 experiments, the All Actions Optimization algorithm looks promising for achieving a higher level of learning efficiency compared to traditional model free reinforcement learning algorithms.

+Strangely, the learning efficiency ratio for the Gridworld-10x10-1r-v0 environment did not appear as high as the other environments, which could be worth investigation in future experiments.
+To improve confidence in the All Actions Optimization algorithm, it may be worth applying the experimental methodology in this project to many more environments, and collect more runs.

 ## How to run